 Hemostasis and Thrombosis offers diagnostic testing for bleeding and thrombotic conditions.
 It is not responsible for routine coagulation procedures such as PT, APTT, Fibrinogen, or D-Dimer, but performs the more esoteric assays in the diagnosis of acquired or congenital protein defects.
-Includes APC resistance, coagulation factors, heparin therapy monitoring, Protein C, anticardiolipin antibodies, Lupus inhibitors, etc.
+Includes coagulation factors, von Willebrand's testing, Protein C, anticardiolipin antibodies, Lupus inhibitors, etc.

 Specimen collection, processing, storage, and shipping are critical to obtain valid results for hemostasis tests.
 Please follow these instructions for all tests requiring frozen citrated plasma for the Hemostasis & Thrombosis Lab.
-Please call 503 494-8445 if questions.
+Please call 503 494-7383 with any questions.

 Draw blood into siliconized evacuated tubes or plastic syringes containing buffered sodium citrate anticoagulant (light blue top tubes).
 The tubes must be filled to the fill line on the tubes.

 Do not use the first tube/syringe for hemostasis samples.
 The first tube may contain tissue factor, which will cause activation of coagulation.
 The venipuncture must not be traumatic or slow flowing; avoid leaving the tourniquet on for an extended time. hemolyzed or clotted specimens are unacceptable.